awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 None\.

 **Topic filter:** `#`
 Use this topic to send any message format to the default channel\.
-This is especially useful when your devices publish to fixed topics or when you want to send data to the default channel from devices that can't process the data into the connector's [supported message format](#iot-analytics-connector-data-input-json)\.
+This is especially useful when your client devices publish to fixed topics or when you want to send data to the default channel from client devices that can't process the data into the connector's [supported message format](#iot-analytics-connector-data-input-json)\.
 You define the topic syntax in the subscription that you create to connect this connector to the data source\.
 We recommend that you specify a topic path instead of using only the `#` wildcard in your subscriptions\.
 The connector data doesn't parse the messages that are published to this input topic\.
 All input messages are treated as binary data\.
 Before sending the messages to AWS IoT Analytics, the connector encodes and formats them to conform with `BatchPutMessage` API requirements:
 + The connector base64\-encodes the raw data and includes the encoded payload in an outbound `BatchPutMessage` request\.